Visiting Knole this spring

 Be aware of local parking restrictions

-The shop at Knole is now open.
+The shop at Knole is open.
 Come in to browse the spring ranges, Knole souvenirs, National Trust food and drink items and goods made by local craftspeople.
-You can also browse the full National Trust collection online.
+We've plenty of pocket money toys, picnic rugs, flasks, toys and fashion items for the summer months, as well as many favourites such as jams, biscuits and blankets.

 The Brewhouse Café

-The Brewhouse Café and picnic area are open.
-The café is offering a limited take-away service again from 10am to 5pm (the courtyard gates will be closed at 4.30pm so the last few visitors can be served).
+The Brewhouse Café, Rooftop Terrace and picnic area are open.
+The café is offering a limited take-away service from 10am to 5pm (the courtyard gates will be closed at 4.30pm so the last few visitors can be served).
 You can expect to find sandwiches, soup, sausage rolls, cakes, bakes and pre-packaged goods on offer.
 Please observe the social distancing measures we have put in place and use the hand sanitiser outside before entering.

-Limited toilet facilities are open, including disabled toilets and baby-changing facilities in the Conservation Studio by the Brewhouse Café.
+Toilet facilities are open, including disabled toilets and baby-changing facilities in the Royal Oak Foundation Conservation Studio building by the Brewhouse Café.
+The toilets in Green Court are also open.

-Please note the toilets will close for a short period twice a day to enable cleaning in line with Covid enhanced hygiene procedures to keep you safe.
-The gates to the Brewhouse Courtyard, where the toilets can be found, will close at 4.30pm and the toilets will close at 5pm to anyone remaining inside the courtyard area.
+Please note the toilets will close for a short period once a day to enable cleaning in line with Covid enhanced hygiene procedures to keep you safe.
 Please allow plenty of time to queue for the facilities.

 Access to the park